zemse/bitcoin3js/README.md

 MoveOn mechanism comes inbuilt in a `FallbackProvider`.
 In some cases, an API call response is delayed, i.e. it doesn't resolve within a certain time, either due to server processing delay or delayed purposefully by the rate limiter (this happens a lot with `BlockcypherProvider` since it's got freedom for only 200 free calls in 1 hour, and if you are out of'em, it'd not resolve for a long time).
 So the MoveOn mechanism makes the Fallback provider move on to the next provider, if the call doesn't resolve within a specified `moveOnDelay` time.

+The mechanism is active by default.
+Though it can be customized if needed.

 ```javascript
 const defaultProvider = bitcoin.getDefaultProvider({
   network: 'test3',